 Agneta Richter Dahlfors

 Tissue microbiology reveals the integrated pathophysiology of infection: By applying a panel of intravital techniques (e.g. intravital 2-photon microscopy, amperometric biosensors), we study the real-time dynamics of the infection process within the organ at high resolution using uropathogenic E. coli-induced pyelonephritis as model.
+Our work aids in establishing the emerging field ‘tissue microbiology’ advances the development of biomimetic tools for complementary in vitro studies focuses on developing biosensors for hospital-acquired infections.

 Organic bioelectronics in nanomedicine: We recently demonstrated the use of conducting polymers for precise, non-convective, electrophoretic delivery of signal substances, such as ions and neurotransmitters.
 Analogously to the function of neurons, the device mimics the action potential causing release of chemical substances into the synaptic cleft.
 We currently focus on integrating this technology as a novel machine-to-brain interface and as an implantable neuromodulation technology.